Ballistic Gelatin, Body Armour and Standardised Testing

 Permagel (also sold as Clear Ballistics synthetic ballistic gelatin) is a synthetic polymer-based medium that does not require refrigeration and is optically clear, allowing high-speed camera observation of bullet penetration and expansion in real time.
 It is calibrated to match 10 percent gelatin at 4 degrees Celsius using the same BB drop test.
 The FBI does not formally recognise Permagel as a substitute for ordnance gelatin in official terminal-performance testing, but it is widely used in academic and law-enforcement research and for demonstration purposes.
 The UK Home Office Centre for Applied Science and Technology (CAST) uses both ordnance gelatin and Clear Ballistics synthetic gel in its ammunition assessment programme, noting that the synthetic medium produces statistically equivalent penetration depth data for most JHP designs.

-NIJ Standard 0101.06, published by the National Institute of Justice (US Department of Justice) in 2008 and updated with supplemental guidance through 2023, is the dominant global standard for certifying soft and hard body armour.
+NIJ Standard 0101.06, published by the National Institute of Justice (US Department of Justice) in 2008, was the dominant global standard for certifying soft and hard body armour; it was superseded by NIJ Standard 0101.07, formally published 29 November 2023, which restructured protection levels to HG1, HG2, RF1, RF2, and RF3 and eliminated Level IIA.
+The 0101.06 Compliant Products List is maintained through at least end of 2027 to support the transition.
 It defines five protection levels and specifies for each level a test bullet, a test velocity, a minimum number of shots, an acceptance criterion for bullet penetration (none permitted), and an acceptance criterion for back-face deformation (BFD, maximum 44 mm in Roma Plastilina No. 1 clay backing material).

 Level IIA is tested with a 9mm 124 gr FMJ at 373 m/s (1,225 fps) and a .40 S&W 180 gr FMJ at 352 m/s (1,155 fps).
 This is the minimum level for most US law-enforcement deployments, though many agencies now specify Level II or IIIA as the minimum.
 Level II uses a 9mm 124 gr FMJ at 398 m/s and a .357 Magnum 158 gr JSP at 436 m/s.
 Level IIIA uses a 9mm 124 gr +P FMJ at 448 m/s and a .44 Magnum 240 gr JHP at 436 m/s.
 Level III (hard armour) uses a 7.62x51mm M80 FMJ at 838 m/s.
 Level IV (hard armour) uses a 30-calibre M2 AP (armour-piercing) at 878 m/s.

 The 44-mm BFD limit is the most often misunderstood requirement.
-A bullet that does not penetrate the armour but impacts it with sufficient force can indent the armour and the underlying clay by more than 44 mm, producing blunt thoracic trauma to the wearer's chest wall sufficient to cause rib fractures, haemothorax, or cardiac contusion.
-The 44-mm limit was derived from cadaveric biomechanical studies conducted at Wayne State University and published in the 1970s, which established that peak sternal deflection of 44 mm corresponded to a 25 percent probability of serious thoracic injury.
+A bullet that does not penetrate the armour but impacts it with sufficient force can indent the armour and the underlying clay by more than 44 mm, producing blunt thoracic trauma to the wearer's chest wall sufficient to cause rib fractures, haemothorax, or cardiac contusion, injuries categorised in forensic pathology under blast and blunt-force thoracic trauma.
+The 44 mm limit was derived from US military animal experiments conducted in the 1970s using live goats fitted with Kevlar soft armour and shot with .38 Special handgun ammunition, which established that a back-face deformation of 44 mm corresponded to a low risk of serious injury; the threshold has been in the NIJ standard since version 0101.01 in 1978.
 It is not a zero-injury criterion; it is a tolerable-injury threshold.

 The US Army's Improved Outer Tactical Vest (IOTV) uses NIJ Level IV ESAPI plates (Enhanced Small Arms Protective Insert) manufactured from boron carbide or aluminium oxide ceramic over a polyethylene backer.
 The vest itself (soft armour component) is NIJ Level IIIA.
 The combined system is designed to defeat 7.62x51mm M80 (the Level III threat) and the M2 AP (Level IV threat) in the plate zone.
 Field-deployed US military vests are tested and certified at NIST's Office of Law Enforcement Standards (OLES), which maintains the NIJ ballistic testing programme.